thojkooi/terraform-digitalocean-docker-swarm-mode/README.md

 ### Notes

 This module does not set up a firewall or modifies any other security settings.
 Please configure this by providing user data for the manager and worker nodes.
 Also set up firewall rules on DigitalOcean for the cluster, to ensure only cluster members can access the internal Swarm ports.
+You can use the [digitalocean-docker-swarm-firewall](https://github.com/thojkooi/terraform-digitalocean-docker-swarm-firewall) module for this.
+Look in the [firewall examples directory](https://github.com/thojkooi/terraform-digitalocean-docker-swarm-mode/tree/master/examples/firewall) for inspiration on how to do this.

 ## Examples